FAQ

 What steps should I take if I’m experiencing a hostile work environment?

 Document the incidents of harassment, report the behavior to your employer, and consider filing an official complaint.
-If the situation doesn’t improve, you may want to consult a lawyer to explore legal options and potentially file a lawsuit against a hostile work environment.
+If the situation doesn’t improve, you may want to consult a hostile work environment lawyer to explore legal options and potentially file a lawsuit against a hostile work environment.

 How long do I have to file a hostile work environment lawsuit?

 The time limit for filing a hostile work environment lawsuit varies by state and jurisdiction.
 Typically, you must file a complaint with the Equal Employment Opportunity Commission (EEOC) within 180 to 300 days of the last discriminatory act.
-Consult with an attorney to understand the specific deadlines.
+Consult with a hostile work environment lawyer to understand the specific deadlines.